knightsUCF/SpaceGame/architecture/architecture.md

 Easy to refactor"

+So finish the above steps, and also create repo for the original code base of the space shooter game, so we can easily refer back to in here.

 # Intro

 Here we will breakdown the game architecture, just the important parts to keep an overview of the codebase, and to prevent from things getting out of hand.